-There’s one thing I know, though, and it is that in order to really make this machine flow, you need to have a steady flow of properties to invest in.
+There’s one thing I know, though, and it is that in order to really make this seller financing machine flow, you need to have a steady flow of properties in which to invest.
 And, today, I’m going to teach you some easy ways to find them.

 How to Find Owner Financed Homes the Easy Way

-Before we dive in I want to do a bit of a recap.
+Before we dive in to seller financing I want to do a bit of a recap.
 Sometimes we get moving and grooving with real estate before we truly understand exactly what is going on, so I want to step back a moment to cover some basics.

 First of all, what exactly is owner financed housing?
 Well, I’m glad you asked!
-Owner financed houses are houses that are owned “free and clear” by the owner.
+Owner financed houses are houses that are owned “free and clear” by the owner (another term you will see is seller financing).
 “Free and clear” means that there is nothing owed on the property; no liens, no mortgage, no nothin’.
-The only thing the owner pays on that property is the annual property tax (because no one escapes those….)
+The only thing the owner (seller) pays on that property is the annual property tax (because no one escapes those….)

 But, what in the world is owner financing, Whitney?